 ‘Star Wars: The Last Jedi’ Shocker: The Devastating Death Everyone Is Talking About

 ‘Star Wars: The Last Jedi’ hit fans with one heck of a twist — a major character’s death.
 This death will change the course of the franchise forever.
-Warning: SPOILERS AHEAD!
+Warning: SPOILERS!

 Okay, if you haven’t seen Star Wars: The Last Jedi, look away now.
 A major plot point is about to be discussed.
 Seriously, spoilers are about to be spilled.
 If you don’t want to know who died, then come back later!
 There’s no turning back now!